 Are you planning on visiting a location that has forecasted temperatures of around 35 degrees Fahrenheit?
 You may need to worry a bit less about having holding tank heaters.
 However, is your forecast looking a bit chillier than that?

 If your trip is scheduled during freezing temperatures, tank heating pads could make the difference between a fun experience and a miserable trip.
-Keeping in mind where you are traveling to and that locale’s winter weather is necessary before you make your final tank heater purchases.
+Keep in mind where you are traveling to and that location’s winter weather before you make your final tank heater purchases.

 Budget